Training helps midwife increase savings and expand services after setback

 Last year, Sall participated in a SHOPS Plus training on financial management.
 Following the training, she requested one-on-one coaching on how to implement the lessons she learned.
 With support from the program, Sall established an accounting system for her practice and made regular deposits to her bank account.
 She also set up a petty cash system for urgent expenses and started paying all other bills by check.
 This enabled her to organize and better manage the finances of her clinic, which reduced costs significantly and increased the facility’s savings.

 With the savings from her business, Sall chose to invest in her clinic and offer new services.
 Previously, Sall provided services to pregnant women from prenatal consultations up to the time of delivery, but she could not deliver babies at her clinic.
 Fortunately, with her improved cash management skills thanks to the SHOPS Plus training and coaching, she was able to set up a room that now allows her to provide on-site delivery, family planning, and emergency analysis services for prenatal care.
-By re-establishing the services she had offered prior to moving to the new space in Petit Mbao, Sall is once again able to serve the patients she lost after the flooding.
+By re-establishing the services she had offered prior to moving to the new space in Petit Mbao, Sall is once again able to serve the patients she lost after the flood.

 Sall is very proud of her achievements.
 She is grateful for the SHOPS Plus training, which she credits with showing her the importance of good financial management.
 Her goal is to build a modern clinic and continue serving patients in Petit Mbao.